Best Time to Visit Jordan

 When it comes to the best things to do in Jordan in April, tourists have tons of choices.
 Petra is amazing this month of the year.
 You couldn't ask for better weather for wandering around the preserved Nabatean city.
 It's a great month to hit the sandy shores of the Red Sea, or float in the salty, healing waters of the Dead Sea.
-The three wet trails of Wadi Mujib officially open for the season on April 1 every year, giving tourists the opportunity to wade through chest-deep waters of a dramatic gorge.
+The three wet trails of Wadi Mujib usually open for the season on April 1 every year (although the exact date can vary depending on weather conditions), giving tourists the opportunity to wade through chest-deep waters of a dramatic gorge.

 Furthermore, you can expect heavy crowds around all the major sites of Petra in April.
 Navigating the narrow pathways of the Siq among crowds can feel claustrophobic, and it can be impossible to get photos of the Treasury without lots of people in them, even if you go early in the morning.
 If you want to take part in the incredible Petra By Night experience, during which the Treasury and the Siq are lit by 1,500 candles, be sure to book tickets well in advance in the month of April.
 Otherwise, you risk the disappointment of a sold-out show.

 Another thing to consider when planning your trip to Jordan is the Muslim holy month of Ramadan.
-While it occurs at a different time every year, Ramadan will take place in April between 2020 and 2024.
+While it occurs at a different time every year, Ramadan will take place in March and April in 2023 and 2024.
 Many attractions, restaurants, cafés, and shops reduce their hours during the holiday month to give staff time to fast and rest.
 Plan ahead to avoid any travel hiccups or missing out on the top things to do in Jordan.
 Better yet, consider traveling to Jordan outside the month of Ramadan.

 In September and October, tourists in most of Jordan can expect temperatures in the high 20s, potentially hitting the low 30s in the peak of the day.
 Nighttime lows fall to the teens in places like Amman, Wadi Rum, and Petra.